-The state of Michigan does not require you to carry renters insurance.
-You will need Michigan renters insurance if you live in a house, townhouse, or apartment.
+The state of Michigan does not require you to carry Michigan renters insurance.
+You will need renters insurance if you live in a house, townhouse, or apartment.
 People believe that their landlord’s policy will cover their property.
 The landlord’s policy only covers the building and not your personal property.
-Michigan landlords are starting to require tenants to purchase a renters insurance policy when they sign a lease.
+Michigan landlords require tenants to purchase a renters insurance policy when they sign a lease.

 What does Michigan Renter’s insurance cover?

-Renters insurance provides reimbursement for your personal property due to losses from fire, lightning, wind, vandalism, vehicle damage, or theft.
+Renters insurance reimburses your personal property due to losses from fire, lightning, wind, vandalism, vehicle damage, or theft.
 There are two options when it comes to protecting your personal property.

 - Actual cash value coverage (how much your property is worth today).